acidanthera/VoodooPS2/README.md

 - Added support for Synaptics ClickPad(™).
 These trackpads have a single button under the entire pad.
 In order to make these trackpads usable, the trackpad must be placed into "Extended W Mode" which allows the driver to obtain data from both a primary and secondary finger.
 Support for these trackpads should be considered experimental since it has only been tested via simulation with a Probook trackpad (which is not a ClickPad).
 Let me know how/if it works.

 - Key sequences for trackpad 3-finger swipes are now configurable in the keyboard driver Info.plist.
 Any combination of keys can be sent.
-Controlled by the following configuration items: ActionSwipeUp, ActionSwipeDown, ActionSwipeLef, ActionSwipeRight.
+Controlled by the following configuration items: ActionSwipeUp, ActionSwipeDown, ActionSwipeLeft, ActionSwipeRight.

 - By default, the horizontal scroll area at the bottom and the vertical scroll area at the right are not enabled.
 You can re-enable them by setting the HorizonalScrollDivisor and VerticalScrollDivisor to one (1).